Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

 - Presentation depending on context (e.g. user requirements);
 - Exchange format (notation) ETRS89 and WGS84 longitude latitude in decimal degrees: DD.ddddddddd (for example: `5.962376256, 52.255023450`)
 - Exchange format (notation) RD and Pseudo Mercator X Y in meters: `195427.5200 311611.8400`

+The CRS can be specified for request and response individually using parameters or headers.

 <div class="rule" id="api-41">
   <p class="rulelab"><strong>API-41</strong>: Pass the coordinate reference system (CRS) of the geometry in a request parameter as a parameter</p>